Lucheee/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner changes the owner of a file
 4-empty creates an empty file
 5-execute adds execute permission
-6- multiple execution adds executes permission to the owner`
+6- multiple execution adds executes permission to the owner 7-execute add execute permission to everyone`